Majid Tavakoli: Trial and imprisonment

 Following a trial which he was reportedly not allowed to attend, Tavakoli was convicted of offenses which included "participating in an illegal gathering", "propaganda against the system", and "insulting officials" and sentenced to eight and a half years in prison.
 From January to May 2010, he was held primarily in solitary confinement in Evin prison.

 On 17 May 2010, he began a hunger strike.
 On 26 May, his mother joined his hunger strike in an attempt to raise awareness of his imprisonment.
 While on hunger strike, his health deteriorated quickly, and on the fourth day, he suffered from stomach hemorrhage and was unable to speak due to weakness and dehydration.
 In August 2010, he was moved to Raja'i Shahr prison to be housed with violent offenders.

-Tavakoli suffers from a respiratory ailment, which reportedly has worsened due to his continued imprisonment.
+Tavakoli has a respiratory ailment, which reportedly has worsened due to his continued imprisonment.

 Tavakoli was released from prison on bail for four days in October 2013, and again in April 2015, but his prison term was reportedly over as of 10 May 2015, except that he still had to serve a 5-year restriction on political activities and a 5-year ban from leaving Iran.